JrSchild/RTC.js/README.md

 *handler(data)* function()

 This function is used to listen for incoming calls.

-example:
+Example:

     RTC.onIncoming(function( data ) {
         // use the data to accept a call if you please.